 You might be thinking that building a good credit score will be difficult on a college budget.
 But student credit cards offer affordable benefits like $0 annual fees, cash back opportunities and introductory specials.

 Some cards allow cardholders to earn rewards tailored to the student lifestyle.
-For example, the Discover it® Student Cash Back Card features cash back deals at restaurants, gas stations, grocery stores and Amazon.com, in addition to a $20 statement credit each year you keep your GPA at a 3.0 or higher.
+For example, the Discover it® Student Cash Back features cash back deals in rotating categories like restaurants, gas stations, grocery stores and Amazon.com, in addition to a $20 statement credit each year you keep your GPA at a 3.0 or higher.

 Student credit cards vs. traditional credit cards

 More traditional cards are only accessible after building a credit history, so there are some key areas where they differ from student cards.

 For starters, student cards usually have a lower credit limit.
 Being new to credit, students aren’t yet fully trusted by card issuers when it comes to paying back large balances.
 Credit providers are known to set limits in the $300-$400 range to begin, but you should be able to get a limit increase approved after displaying consistent, on-time payments.

 Although some cards allow for great rewards, your typical student credit card will be more limited with its perks.
 You can find plenty of student cards with cash back and category savings available, but you won’t find luxury rewards like airline miles, sign-up bonuses or enormous savings.

 Additionally, student cards are typically unsecured.
 While secured credit cards are an alternative for new cardholders, a cash deposit is required to get one.
 The collateral makes your card much less risky to the issuer, but tying up a few hundred dollars can be prohibitive for a penny-pinching student.